Nebraska Office of Highway

 The Nebraska Department of Motor Vehicles (DMV) has adopted as its basic motorcycle education course the Motorcycle Safety Foundation beginning rider course entitled “MSF: Basic Rider Course” (BRC).
 This course provides a minimum of 14 hours of motorcycle instruction with at least four (4) hours of classroom instruction and at least 10 hours of actual range time riding motorcycles.
 The course integrates the classroom instruction and the range driving such that following classroom instruction, the concepts are applied to and practiced on the range.
 The basic course includes the following topics:

 Successful completion of any of the courses listed below will allow the graduate to have the DMV examiner waive both the written and drive test when application is made to obtain a license to operate a motorcycle.
 Course graduates may also be eligible for lower insurance rates.
 Enrollment is limited and courses often fill quickly, so register early.
-To obtain more information or to register, contact one of the state approved beginning rider course providers from the Nebraska Motorcycle Safety Education Sponsor list.
+To obtain more information or to register, contact one of the state approved beginning rider course providers from the Nebraska Motorcycle Safety Education Sponsor (motorcycle rider training course) list.
 Click here.

 NHTSA Traffic Safety Facts: